 Greetings!
-I'm a huge fan of Fallout and Elder Scrolls.
-I love art in all forms.
-I like reading, both fiction and nonfiction.
-As for music, the only bands I need are MetallicA and Iron Maiden.
+I'm a huge fan of Fallout and Elder Scrolls, cosplay those.
+Love art in all forms.
+I love reading fiction and nonfiction.
+I write TES fanfic.
+Favorite bands: MetallicA and Iron Maiden.
 Thank you for visiting my profile!
-Have a great day onwards!
+Have a great day onward

 - Community Stats

 Ranked as Police Captain

 Latest Favorite Art

 I went to the U.S. in early October 2015 to participate in the New York Comic-Con.
 It was amazing!
 Truly!
 A bit too crowded for my taste, but the number of attendees over the 4 days the convention was held reached 170 THOUSAND!
 So the convention in itself was quite a feat to pull of alone, so kudos to all the invisible personell that made the CC what it was!

 Did I wear a costume?
 Yes.
 It was from the Fallout franchise, more specifically Fallout 3.
 The outfit is basically an Armored RobCo jumpsuit (complete with logo on back) the Ghoul Mask, and the Alien Blaster.
 I had lots of additional props on my person, like a keychain with old keys, Energy Cells (ammuntion for one-handed energy weapons), RadAway, bottlecaps, and other Fallout stuff.
 Originally I was going to wear a Pip-Boy 3000A, a fancy wrist-watch that is iconic to the franchise, but I didn't receive it in time.
 The jumpsuit belonged to my father, he used it (up to 2006, when he passed away) as labor-coveralls, which ment it was already heavily worn, stitched, and sun-bleached by the time I found it.